gdeep141/flashcards-console-app/csa/databases.md

 Yes

 What are 5 use cases for Elasticache?
-Key/value store, user session data, frequent reads / less writes, cache queries and aggregate data
+Key/value store, user session data, frequent reads / less writes, cache queries, and cache aggregated data

 Can Elasticache use SQL?
 No

+Which Elasticache DB is multi-az, persistent, and highly available?
+Redis

+Which Elasticache DB uses multiple nodes, has no persistence and is not highly available?
+Memcached

 # DynamoDB